tencentyun/intlcloud-documents/product_new/数据库产品中心/云存储Redis/产品简介/产品优势_intl_en.md

 ### Wide Variety of Product Specifications
-TencentDB for Redis offers a choice of 0.25 GB - 4 TB capacity specifications available in Standard and Cluster Editions.
+TencentDB for Redis offers a choice of 0.25 GB to 4 TB capacity specifications available in standard and cluster architectures.

 ### Elastic Scaling
 An instance can be scaled quickly in the console without having to stop the services.
 No operations are required at your side.